TobiasGrand/CEA_MSA_ShinyApp/README.md

 This repository contains the R project for a Shiny app.
 The analysis is part of an early HTA of multiple system atrophy and the code is for a cost-effectiveness analysis, which allow users to define inputs and run the analysis.
+In addition, an R script and csv file is included for increased transparency, because it is now possible to download from the Shiny app all parameters passed through the PSA.
+The R script can be run to read the csv file.

 The analysis is further described in a publication titled: Clinical, economic, and quality-of-life burden of multiple system atrophy: cost-effectiveness modelling for early health technology assessment